UCSD-E4E/website2.0/projects/old_projects/aye-aye/aye-aye.md

     caption="On-Box Sensor Unit"
 %}

-If you have any of the following skillsets and are interested in this project, please reach out to our staff engineer Nathan Hui (<a href="javascript:DeCryptX('2p0t1i3x3l0@3x2e1t3g0.1f0d1v')">nthui@ucsd.edu</a>)
+If you have any of the following skillsets and are interested in this project, please reach out to our staff engineer Nathan Hui ([nthui@ucsd.edu](mailto:nthui@ucsd.edu))
  - Linux systemd
  - Networking
  - Python and multithreading